bubbzDotDev/bot-dashboard-backend/README.md

-To get the Node server running locally:
+# To get the Docker running locally:

 - Clone this repo

+- Run `git update-index --skip-worktree .env` to prevent .env detecting changes

 - Update .env with project token

-- `docker-compose build` Build Docker images
+- `docker-compose build` Build Docker images (May need to run twice when repo is first cloned)

 - `docker-compose up` Spin up Docker container.
 Access at port 3000, port 3307 for MySQL